MicroMedIAn/PathAIA/README.md

 ```

 ### Step 2: Define your extraction parameters
-You can extract at multiple pyramid levels with a hierarchical structure between oatches of different levels.
+You can extract at multiple pyramid levels with a hierarchical structure between patches of different levels.
 You can control pretty much every extraction parameter you like, from patch size to interval between patches or filters to chose which patch to extract.
 You can also decide whether you want to save patches as png or just extract coordinates in csv.

 ```python
 infolder = "/path/to/input/slide/folder"